beckym223/manual_work/E6_long_edited.md

 understand the process of TFP improvement where it happens-at the level of the firm.
 This is all the more true because of the
-2 The idea of creative destruction has come up in recent  literature, in a context of formal modeling as distinct from this paper's focus on growth accounting and the intuitive economic interpretation of its results (see Gene M.
-Grossman and Elhanan Helpman, 1991, 1994; Philippe Aghion and Peter Howitt, 1992).
-For an econornetric study emphasizing the variability of performance among firns, see Jacques Mairesse and Griliches (1993 pp. 200-04).

 ### ---Economics-1998-0-19.txt---
-12
-8-
-U-
-4
-3
-2
-1 --- --- --- ---
-25 50 75 100
-Percentiles
-FIGURE 6D.
-PERCENTILE WHERE CUM.
-SUM TFP CONTRIBUTION = 100 PERCENT:
-MEXICAN MANUFACTURING 1984-1994

 pervasiveness of negative as well as positive
 TFP performance among the components of almost any aggregate.
 By learning more about